jhstatewide/system76-galapago-pro-fan-unfucker/README.md

-Clevo Fan Control Indicator for Ubuntu
+GalapagoPro System76 fan unfucker ~~Clevo Fan Control Indicator for Ubuntu~~
 ======================================

 This program is an Ubuntu indicator to control the fan of Clevo laptops, using reversed-engineering port information from ECView.